-As a contradiction to the busy streets there is another altogether green side to Naples.
+As a contradiction to the busy streets, there is another altogether green side to Naples.
 If you know where to look you can find some of the most beautiful parks and gardens in all of Italy.
-Try the Botanical gardens at Via Foria for a 30 acre haven of exotic plants and expansive gardens surrounded by giant walls.
-One of the most popular gardens is the Villa Comunale which was built in the 1780s by king Fredinand.
+Try the Botanical gardens at Via Foria for a 30-acre haven of exotic plants and expansive gardens surrounded by giant walls.
+One of the most popular gardens is the Villa Comunale which was built in the 1780s by King Ferdinand.
 For a very special view try the Parco Virgiliano which looks out towards the volcanic island of Nisida.
 The views from here are really breathtaking so don’t forget your camera!

 Pompeii and Vesuvius

 If you visit Naples, you must take a trip to the historic and spellbinding Pompeii and Vesuvius.
 Allow for at least three hours for walking around Pompeii – the archaeological ruins are something to behold.
 Everyone knows the story of what happened in AD 79 as the eruption obliterated Pompeii but to see the remains and people frozen in time as they tried to flee the volcano are something which takes time to digest.
 Pompeii is a stark reminder of how powerful Mother Nature can be.
 Vesuvius is the volcano in question and can be seen from the Bay of Naples as a towering and sleeping giant across the water.
 It lies dormant but authorities have said it could erupt any time.
 Maybe spend two hours there instead of three!

 Being such a huge thriving city you can see why there is so much to do in Naples but hopefully, this quick guide will go some way to giving you inspiration for your visit.
 If you have been and want to mention anywhere we might have missed please drop us a note in the comments section, we’d love to hear from you.